WalletConnect/WalletConnectFlutterV2/README.md

     params: 'json serializable parameters',
   ),
 );
+// Unpack, or use the signResponse.
+// Structure is dependant upon the JSON RPC call you made.

-// You can also request authentication final auth = await wcClient.requestAuth(
+// You can also request authentication final AuthRequestResponse authReq = await wcClient.requestAuth(
   params: AuthRequestParams(
     aud: 'http://localhost:3000/login',
     domain: 'localhost:3000',